tvannewkirk/tvannewkirk/README.md

 <h1>Hi, I'm Tanner! <br/></h1>

 <h2>About:</h2>
 I am an electronics professional who excels at electronic assembly and testing, and thrives within fast-paced environments.
-I am pursuing a role where I will be able to combine my customer service experience with my technical skills to solve user issues quickly and efficiently.
-My goal is to provide empathy to customers and to ensure the problem solving process is as smooth as possible.
-I have two years of customer service experience and approximately one year of IT experience.
+I am pursuing a role where I will be able to combine my experience with fast and accurate order fulfillment with my technical skills to help electronics manufacturing companies create functional devices.
+My passion for electronics assembly and testing allows me to succeed within fast-paced manufacturing environments.
 <br /><br/>
 I recently completed the CompTIA A+ certification and I appreciated the opportunity to learn the material as it gave me a basic understanding of some of the disciplines within Information Technology.
-While studying for the certification, I learned that I was particularly interested in hardware and software troubleshooting, networking, operating systems and security.
+While studying for the certification, I learned that I was particularly interested in hardware and software troubleshooting, networking.
 My goal is to continue applying the concepts I learned from the certification and to continue the process of learning.
 <br /><br />

 <h2>👨‍💻 Electronics Projects:</h2>